SiteGround is a popular shared hosting provider that offers its users multiple different hosting options.

 These include WordPress hosting, cloud hosting and even dedicated servers.

-We’ve been monitoring SiteGround cheapest “Startup” shared plan for over two years now.
+We’ve been monitoring SiteGround’s cheapest “Startup” shared plan for over two years now.

-We paid for a shared hosting account, setup a live test site, and have closely tracked their performance in a third-party tool to provide this unbiased, transparent review.
+We paid for a shared hosting account, set up a live test site, and have been closely tracking their performance with a third-party tool to provide this unbiased, transparent review.